Wisconsin's Most Unusual Museums

 The most popular exhibit at The Castle (a former Masonic Temple with a very martial look) is the A.K.A.
 Houdini section.
 Having lived there as a child, Harry Houdini claimed Appleton as his hometown.
 The Castle has gathered and interprets an extensive collection of Houdini memorabilia: personal papers, posters, photos, even some of the magician’s paraphernalia.
 The Houdini exhibit lets you experience some of Houdini’s tricks and escapes through hands-on activities.
 It’s great fun for the whole family.

-The highlight of this museum complex is its landmark "Big Musky" - a structure one-half city block long and four and one-half stories tall, constructed of concrete, steel and fiberglass, hand-sculpted into the likeness of a leaping muskellunge.
+The highlight of the National Freshwater Fishing Hall of Fame complex is its landmark "Big Musky" - a structure one-half city block long and four and one-half stories tall, constructed of concrete, steel and fiberglass, hand-sculpted into the likeness of a leaping muskellunge.
 Its innards are a museum and its gaping open jaw is an observation platform for about twenty persons high above the museum grounds.
 The adjacent four-building museum complex displays fishing artifacts, housing an inventory of more than 50,000 vintage and historical lures, rods, reels and angling accessories.
 Additionally there are about 300 mounted fresh water fish and about 1,000 vintage outboard motors.

 The Ringling Bros.
 Circus was founded in Baraboo in 1884 by five brothers: Al, Otto, Charles, John and Alf T. Ringling.
 For 34 years the circus wintered here in buildings along the north bank of the Baraboo River.
 The buildings date from 1897 to 1918.
 Today, Circus World Museum covers 64 acres with 30 permanent structures, including eight of the original winter quarter’s buildings.
 The museum's collection of circus artifacts ephemera, and photographs is perhaps the largest in the world.
 It includes more than 210 original wagons and vehicles once used by American, English and Irish circuses.
 Open year-round, the museum presents classic American one-ring circus performances daily throughout the summer featuring aerialists, acrobats, animal acts, jugglers, and clowns.